 VA Mental Health and Chaplaincy is a national initiative that aims to achieve a more collaborative system of care for the benefit of Veterans and their families.
 The initiative is born out of understanding that mental health and spirituality are interrelated aspects of overall health for many Veterans.
 For these Veterans, it is important that their needs be attended to within a coordinated system of care.
-Through education, research, clinical activities, and policy work, the Mental Health and Chaplaincy program seeks to foster the development of a more integrated system of health care by involving and equipping care providers in each of the four domains outlined below.
+Through education, research, clinical activities, and policy work, the Mental Health and Chaplaincy program seeks to foster the development of a more integrated system of health care.